 Number of Shares Authorized and Limits on Awards.
 The Omnibus Incentive Plan provides for an aggregate of 18,000,000 shares of our common stock to be available for awards.
 As of December 31, 2013, there were an aggregate of 10,216,974 shares of our common stock remaining available for future grants of awards.
 As noted above, we are not recommending any increase in the number of shares of our common stock to be reserved for issuance under the Omnibus Incentive Plan.
 Grants of incentive stock options may be awarded under the Omnibus Incentive Plan in respect of up to 18,000,000 shares of our common stock.
-No participant may be granted awards of options and stock appreciation rights with respect to more than 3,000,000 shares of our common stock in any one year.
+No participant may be granted awards of options and stock appreciation rights with respect to more than 3,000,000 shares of common stock in any one year.
 No participant may be granted awards of restricted stock or restricted stock units with respect to more than 1,000,000 shares of common stock in any one year.
 No participant may be granted other awards with respect to more than 1,000,000 shares of common stock in any one year.
-No participant may be payable with respect to other awards granted in any one year to any one participant is \$15,000,000.
-The maximum aggregate value of cash dividends (other than large, nonrecurring cash dividends) or dividend equivalents that any one participant may receive pursuant to awards in any one year cannot exceed \$6,000,000.
+No participant may be granted other awards granted in any one year to any one participant is \$15,000,000.
+The maximum aggregate cash that may be payable with respect to other awards granted in any one year to any one participant may receive pursuant to awards in any one year cannot exceed \$6,000,000.